Many of today's modern conveniences and advances, as well as a true understanding of the world we live in, began with research.

-- One Canada Excellence Research Chair: Katja Mombaur (Human-Centred Robotics and Machine Intelligence) and two Canada Excellence Research Chair Laureates: David Cory (Quantum Information Processing) and Philippe Van Cappellen (Ecohydrology)
+- Two Canada Excellence Research Chairs: Katja Mombaur (Human-Centred Robotics and Machine Intelligence) and Philippe Van Cappellen (Ecohydrology), and one Canada Excellence Research Chair Laureate: David Cory (Quantum Information Processing)

 The University of Waterloo has been the most innovative university in Canada for 27 years, according to Maclean’s magazine.
 For the 11th year in a row, the University of Waterloo has been named Research University of the Year among Canadian comprehensive universities, by Research Infosource Inc.

 Waterloo's continued commitment to research excellence includes supporting faculty members with research at various stages including the application, managing funds, research ethics, and commercialization.